ahmali3/mym_app/README.md

-# mym_app
+# Muslim Youth in Motion

-The official app for Muslim Youth in Motion.
+The official Android/iOS app for Muslim Youth in Motion.